exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.4.md

 [tx-context-hash-jd]: https://exonum.com/doc/api/java-binding-core/0.4/com/exonum/binding/transaction/TransactionContext.html#getTransactionMessageHash()

 ### Update your controller
-As the v0.4 framework accepts binary transactions itself, remove the endpoint that accepted transactions from the clients.
+As the v0.4 framework accepts binary transactions itself, remove the endpoints that accepted transactions from the clients.

 ### Use Java 11